-Use this sample checklist to create or update your visual merchandising program across your retail locations.
+Use this sample Visual Merchandising Checklist to create or update your visual merchandising program across your locations.

 - The store name is clear, visible and well-lit.
 The address sign or number is easily visible to passing pedestrian/car traffic.